 No. of returned customers

 No. of items per order

 No. of abandon cart

 No. of customers signed up for newsletter

-The customer related metrics are the ones for you to better analyze your customers.
-Find out what the customers actual need and try to increase the satisfaction of your customers.
+The customer-related metrics are the ones for you to better analyze your customers.
+Find out what the customers actually need and try to increase the satisfaction of your customers.

 Reach No. of each of the marketing activities you do (Facebook campaign, Newsletter, etc)